dharmab/skyeye/docs/PLAYER.md

 1. Set your in-game callsign to a simple callsign in the format `Callsign 1 | yourname`.
 1. Join a server that uses SRS and SkyEye.
 1. Get airborne.
-1. Tune to the server's SkyEye frequency in SRS.
+1. Tune to any of the server's SkyEye frequencies in SRS.
 1. Say "Anyface, Callsign 1, radio check" and see if the bot understands you.
 1. Say "Anyface, Callsign 1, picture" to be told about the highest priority threats to your coalition.
 1. Say "Anyface, Callsign 1, bogey" to get a bearing to the nearest threat to you.